Get patent protection for your business

 Disadvantages of patents

 - Cost - it will cost you money whether you are successful or not - the application, searches for existing patents and a patent attorney's fees can all contribute to a reasonable outlay.
+The potential for making a profit should outweigh the time, effort and money it takes to get and maintain a patent.
+Not all patents have financial value.

 - You'll need to remember to pay your annual fee or your patent will lapse.